EU Withdrawal Button: What every online store must do before June 19

 withdrawal button european law

-A customer who clicks "withdraw" hasn't left yet.
+A customer who clicks "return" hasn't left yet.
 They've made a decision about the product, not about you.
-That gap is where retention happens.
-Outvio's returns portal handles the directive's requirements out of the box and adds two retention layers on top.
+That gap—the second between intent and refund—is where retention happens.

 • Exchanges at the right moment.
-For customers leaning toward swapping, Outvio shows relevant alternatives, including better options than what they originally bought.
+For customers leaning toward an exchange, Outvio shows relevant alternatives—including options of higher value than the original purchase.
 They're already open to something different, and that window converts surprisingly well.

-• Decide where the button should appear: footer, order page, account area, post-purchase emails
+• Decide where the button will appear: footer, order page, customer account area, post-purchase emails.

-• Nail the wording.
-Vague labels won't pass
+• Polish the button text.
+Vague labels won't make the cut.

-• Build or buy the two-step flow with automatic confirmation
+• Build or adopt the two-step flow with automatic confirmation.

-• Update your withdrawal policy and pre-purchase info
+• Update your withdrawal policy and pre-contractual information.

-• Try it yourself: can a guest find and use it in under a minute without logging in?
+• Test it yourself: can a guest customer find and use it in under a minute without logging in?

-• Brief warehouse and customer service teams on the likely volume bump
+• Brief your warehouse and customer support teams on the expected uptick in return volume.

 Share article